CortexIntelligentAutomation/docs/content/en/docs/2023.3/getting-started/on-premise/install-innovation-only/single-server-without-ha/install-web-application-server.md

 ### Certificate Requirements

 Both Cortex Gateway and the Flow Debugger Service require an X.509 SSL certificate to be installed on the server.
+The certificate must have the following properties:

+* Enhanced Key Usage: `Server Authentication` and `Client Authentication`
+* Subject Alternative Names (SAN): At minimum the FQDN of the server.
+It can also include NetBIOS Name, IP address, localhost, 127.0.0.1

+If the user tries to navigate to an address not in the SAN list, then they will receive a certificate error.

+Wildcard certificates and self-signed certificates can also be used.
+However, self-signed certificates are not recommended for production instances.
+Details on how to create a self-signed certificate can be found at [Create Self-Signed Certificates][].

 The certificate that was used when [installing the Application Server][Configure Installation Script] can be used.
 If self-signed certificates were used, this will have the subject CN=CortexServerCertificate

 If using the same certificate you should set the `ImportCertificate` parameter to `$false` in [Configure Cortex Gateway Installation Script][] to prevent overwriting.

-{{% alert title="Note" %}}It is necessary to allocate the certificate a {{< ahref path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.SingleServerWithoutHA.AssignCertificateFriendlyName" title="Friendly Name" >}} prior to continuing with installation.{{% /alert %}}
+To ensure that the certificate can be used by the Cortex Gateway website the following sections should be completed:

+{{% alert title="Note" %}}Some sections may not require any action depending on your system requirements however more information can be found in the relevant sections{{% /alert %}}

-#### Import Root CA Certificate
+#### Import Root Certificate

-{{% alert title="Note" %}}This step is only required if using a self-signed certificate.{{% /alert %}}
+{{% alert title="Note" %}}This step is only required if using a self-signed certificate signed by your own Root Certificate e.g. OpenSSL.
+If this is not the case proceed to {{< ahref path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.SingleServerWithoutHA.ImportCertificateManually" title="Import Certificate Manually" >}} {{% /alert %}}

-In order to import the Root CA certificate, ensure that the file is in a known location on this server and complete the following steps:
+This step must be carried out prior to the installation otherwise the URL validation will fail.
+In order to import the Root Certificate, ensure that the file is in a known location on this server and complete the following steps:

-1. Using Windows File Explorer navigate to the location of the Root CA certificate file.
+1. Using Windows File Explorer navigate to the location of the Root Certificate file.
-1. Double click on the Root CA Certificate file to import the certificate into the Windows Certificate Store.
+1. Double click on the Root Certificate file to import the certificate into the Windows Certificate Store.
 Perform the following steps:

     1. Select `Local Machine` then click `Next`.
     1. Click `Next`.
     1. Enter the Export Password which the certificate was generated with then click `Next`.